Álvaro Rey

-Álvaro Rey Vázquez (born 11 July 1989) is a Spanish professional footballer who plays as a winger for Deportivo de La Coruña.
+Álvaro Rey Vázquez (born 11 July 1989) is a Spanish professional footballer who plays as a winger for Gibraltarian club St Joseph's.

 Club career

 Rey was born in Seville, Andalusia.
-In the summer of 2010, after playing with both Real Betis' reserve teams, he signed for Gimnàstic de Tarragona in Segunda División.
+In the summer of 2010, after playing with both Real Betis' reserve teams, he signed for Gimnàstic de Tarragona in the Segunda División.
 He made his official debut on 31 October, featuring five minutes in a 1–1 home draw against Córdoba CF, and spent the vast majority of his first professional season switching between Gimnàstic and its farm team, CF Pobla de Mafumet.

 On 4 December 2010, Rey started for Nàstic for the first time, in a 1–2 home defeat to Villarreal CF B. He scored his first goal for the Catalans on 21 January 2012, the only in the home match against Elche CF, but they eventually suffered relegation.

 After two seasons with Gimnàstic, Rey was released.
 On 17 July 2012, he joined Xerez CD on a two-year contract.

 The club dropped two levels at the end of the 2012–13 campaign due to financial irregularities, and subsequently Rey went on trial with Toronto FC of the Major League Soccer, appearing in a reserve team match and agreeing to a deal on 25 July 2013.
 He scored his first goal for his new club on 28 September, in a 4–1 win over D.C.
 United.

 On 6 June 2014, Rey was traded to Columbus Crew for Dominic Oduro.
 His contract was terminated by mutual consent on 15 July, after alleging personal reasons, and he signed with AD Alcorcón later the same day.

 On 14 February 2017, Rey agreed to a six-month contract at Super League Greece side Panetolikos FC.
 On 16 July, he moved to the Polish Ekstraklasa with Arka Gdynia.

+After spells with clubs in Bolivia and the Spanish lower leagues – the exception to this was in the 2019–20 season, when he scored five second-tier goals for CD Mirandés– Rey joined St Joseph's F.C. of the Gibraltar Football League in July 2023.